Trip in Northern Thailand

 bought a delicious real strawberry smoothie

-And we charge phones ..
+and we also charge our phones there ..

 After the phones charged to our satisfaction, we proceeded to the